Design Technology

 Implementation

 Design & Technology is creatively linked with subjects including history and art & design and supports the development of skills in reading, computing, maths and science.
-A Year One and Two project to design a textiles square for a Coat of Arms, enabled enrichment opportunities of understanding events beyond the children’s living memory.
-It led to discussion of how symbols were used in place of writing long ago as much of the population couldn’t read.
-They then identified where symbols are used nowadays, for example the ‘M’ on McDonald's and care badges etc.
+In Reception the children were inspired by a challenge to build a house with different materials after listening to the story of The Three Little Pigs, A Year One and Two project to design a textiles square for a Coat of Arms led to discussion of how symbols were used in place of writing long ago as much of the population couldn’t read.
+They then identified where symbols are used nowadays, for example the ‘M’ on McDonald's and care badges etc. Our Year 3 and 4 class recently designed mechanical posters about recycling.

 Within our EYFS we foster the Characteristics for Learning (exploration, active learning, and critical thinking) and provide opportunities for Expressive Art and Design, and Understanding the World which equips our youngest children with the attitudes and experiences on which our curriculum for Design & Technology is built.
 The rich and varied projects and experiences our reception children take part in are detailed on the school long term plan.